Introduction to Plenny Shake Active v3.1

 *latest laboratory results

-**based on an average adult (70kg).
-Requirements are determined by the person's weight.
+**Based on an average adult (70 kg).
+Requirements are determined by the individual's weight.

-As you can see, Plenny Shake Active meets the recommended daily intakes that the World Health Organization has established for the nine essential amino acids, which will help you meet your personal protein needs.
+As you can see, Plenny Shake Active meets the recommended daily intakes established by the World Health Organization for all nine essential amino acids, which will help you meet your personal protein needs.

 Fats

-The ingredients that contain heart-healthy fats in our Plenny Shake Actives are sunflower oil, sunflower oil, flaxseed and soy flour.
-Omega 3 and 6 are fatty acids and unquestionably essential nutrients that the body cannot produce on its own.
+The ingredients in our Plenny Shake Actives that contain heart-healthy fats are sunflower oil, sunflower seed oil, flaxseed oil, and soy flour.
+Omega-3 and omega-6 fatty acids are indisputably essential nutrients that the body cannot produce on its own.
 Fat is an important source of energy for your body and helps you absorb vitamins and nutrients.

-- The sunflower oil we use for Plenny Shake Active is mainly polyunsaturated fats.
+- The sunflower oil we use for Plenny Shake Active has mostly polyunsaturated fats.

-- We added golden flaxseed for its α-linolenic acid (omega-3) content.
+- We added golden flaxseed for its alpha-linolenic acid (omega-3) content.
 Each serving contains 0.7 g of omega-3.

 - Soy flour helps a little with the fat content of the meal.